USCGC Mackinaw (WLBB-30): Mechanical aspects

+The Mackinaw is powered by three Caterpillar 3612 Turbocharged V-12 engines - 3360 KW each.

 One of the Mackinaws unique features in the US Coast Guard fleet is the use of two Azipod units, ABB's brand of electric azimuth thrusters, for her main propulsion.
 These, coupled with a 550 hp bow thruster, make the ship exceptionally maneuverable.
 The Azipod units also remove the need for a traditional rudder, as the thrusters can turn 360 degrees around their vertical axis to direct their thrust in any direction.
 The Mackinaw also lacks a traditional ship's steering wheel.
 Much of the ship’s technology, including the Azipod thrusters, is from Finnish Maritime Cluster.
 Additionally, the Mackinaw can continuously proceed through fresh water ice up to 32 in thick at 3 knots or 14 in at 10 knots.
 She can also break smooth, continuous ice up to 42 in thick by rising on top of it and crushing it with the weight of her bow.